Go to the Staff section

 Review of the partnership

 20.3 Partnership review focuses on the track record of the partnership and its future direction and sustainability, as well as the mechanisms in place to enable the ongoing management of the delivery and quality assurance of the programmes of study involved.
 Partnership agreements for the delivery of specific collaborative arrangements are signed for a maximum period of five years, and - if the contract is to be renewed - LPAG approval for continuation of the arrangements must be sought prior to carrying out the quinquennial academic review of the provision.
-A submission to LPAG is not required if the contract is not to be renewed, as the provisions of the current contract will remain in force while existing students, recruited prior to the expiry date, complete their studies.
+A submission to LPAG is not required if the contract is not to be renewed, as the provisions of the current contract will remain in force while existing students - recruited prior to the expiry date - complete their studies.
 However, the programme/s must still undergo periodic programme review (see 20.7 below) in order to ensure that standards and quality are maintained for the remaining students during the teach-out period.

-20.4 The submission must be made to LPAG on the appropriate Collaborative Partnership Renewal Form: CPRF1 should be used for non-ACP partners; CPRF2 for ACP members; and CPPRF3 for credit rating and articulation arrangements.
+20.4 Renewal submissions must be made to LPAG on the appropriate Collaborative Partnership Renewal Form: CPRF1 should be used for non-ACP partners; CPRF2 for ACP members; and CPPRF3 for credit rating and articulation arrangements.
 The CPRF primarily focuses on refreshing the financial, legal and academic due diligence enquiries and analysing the track record of the partnership since it was last approved or renewed.
-LPAG will assess the recruitment to the programme/s over the previous five years and consider whether convincing evidence of a continuing market for the provision is presented in the CPRF; and they will consider whether the partnership still fits with Faculty and University strategic priorities..
+LPAG will assess the recruitment to the programme/s over the previous five years and consider whether convincing evidence of a continuing market for the provision is presented in the CPRF; and they will consider whether the partnership still fits with Faculty and University strategic priorities.

 20.5 New programmes are often added to a partner organisation’s portfolio of provision leading to Oxford Brookes awards as the partnership develops and strengthens.
 Individual legal agreements are drawn up to cover each programme (or group of programmes approved at the same time)*, so they are not required to follow the same five-year cycle, unless a shorter initial period of approval is applied to new additions to the portfolio for the purpose of synchronising the reviews.
 It is therefore likely that programmes delivered by the same partner will be subject to periodic review at different times; however, a CPRF submission to LPAG is required for each programme (or cognate group of programmes) as they become due for review - even if other programmes in the portfolio have recently been reviewed - so that LPAG can take a view on the market demand and business case for each aspect of the portfolio with that partner.

 20.6 It is also possible that the same provision may be delivered by a number of partner organisations: this is especially the case within the ACP.
 It is desirable that these programmes should be reviewed at the same time for all partners involved in its delivery, in case curriculum changes are required in order to maintain currency.
-Therefore, if a college is approved to commence delivery of a programme which is already provided by one or more ACP members, the initial period of approval for that programme should be set so as to be coterminous with the other partners.
+Therefore, if a college is approved to commence delivery of the same programme which is already provided by one or more ACP members, the initial period of approval for that programme may be set so as to be coterminous with the other partners.

 Periodic programme review